So, What's The Psychology Behind American Idol?

 I mean really?, or do you just believe that you can sing, and really can't?
 Do you also think that you look just like Jewel, or maybe Tom Cruise?
 Do you perceive yourself as a great intellectual leader, or well accepted and loved, no matter what environment you carelessly amble into?

-These sublime questions beg an equally profound explanation.
-Just how, and more significantly, why do the worst of the worst American Idol contestants seem utterly oblivious to their obvious lack of talent?
+These sublime questions beg an explanation.
+Just how, and more significantly why, do the worst of the worst American Idol contestants seem utterly oblivious to their obvious lack of talent?
 In order to understand, one must merely look within.

 Why is that?